ksilin/cluster-resilience-dash/README.md

 #### Why

-Data loss can be a significant source of errors
+Record errors can lead to data loss, and data loss can be a significant source of business errors.

 #### How

-Any number above zero should be investigated, except in cases where in
+Any number above zero should be investigated, except in cases where data loss is acceptable (e.g. low-value sensors).

 ### -- Consumer rebalances per hour

 #### What

-This is the client-side variant of LeaveGroup/JoinGroup request monitoring, directly measuring the rebalances, responsible for triggering the LEaverGroup/JoinGroup requests.
+This is the client-side variant of LeaveGroup/JoinGroup request monitoring, directly measuring the rebalances, responsible for triggering the LeaveGroup/JoinGroup requests.

 #### Why

 Consumer groups are expected to rebalance rarely, when the consumer group resizes.
 Consumer groups rebalancing frequently or constantly can mean a problem in the processing or the data.
-Rebalancing consumers will reprocess data without making significant progress, potentially even generating a constent stream of duplicatas downstream.
+Rebalancing consumers will reprocess data without making significant progress, potentially even generating a constent stream of duplicates downstream.

 #### How

+Please note that the cooperative rebalance protocol for Kafka Streams may trigger probing rebalances while waiting for a task on the target instance to catch up, in order to prevent processing interruptions.
+Probing rebalances happen every 10 mintes by default, until a perfect balance has been achieved.

 ### -- Producer compression rate

 #### What

 A direct measure of If an error in a Kafka Steams thread was not handled, it will cause the thread to fail.
+Without compression, the rate is constantly at 1.0.

 #### Why

 Using producer compression is generally recommended, as it can lead to a more efficient use of resources on the cluster as well as in downstream clients.

+Tracking compression rate can help discover clients not using compression, as well as, in combination with other metrics, clients using compression suboptimally, e.g. with small batches.

 #### How